munnarshainy/happiness_income_workbook/README.md

 I have created some very basic visualisations and employed the k-means clustering algorithm on this dataset.
 I have considered the variables: Happiness Score, GDP, median income and country.

+Note: This is a very rough "workbook" and annotations are more catering towards my own understanding and learning over consiceness